 You can even create stamps by importing your own images.
 First, create an image on your computer (it must be a PNG image, and for best results should be 48x48 or 96x96 pixels), and add it to forScore via iTunes File Sharing.
-Then, create a new stamp and press the "Import" button to see any PNG files currently on your iPad.
-Tap any one of them to add it to the canvas, and you can either save it or continue to edit the image as needed.
+Then, create a new stamp and press the "Import" button to see the PNG files on your iPad.
+Tap on one to place it on the canvas and continue to edit it or simply save it as is.